dascentral/dotfiles/software/laravel.md

 ## Introduction

-The PHP Framework For Web Artisans.
+The PHP framework For Web Artisans.
 First there was sliced bread.
 Then there was Laravel.

 [https://laravel.com/](https://laravel.com/)